[Updated: February 16, 2025]

 The Learning Steps

-- Initialize the pocket weight vector, $ W_{pocket}$, to 0 or small random numbers, and use this weight vector as the initialized weight vector, $ W_0$ of Perceptron Learning Algorithm.
+- Initialize the pocket weight vector, $ W_{pocket}$, to 0 or small random numbers, and use this weight vector as the initialized weight vector, $ W_0$ of the Perceptron Learning Algorithm.

 - For each training iteration, perform the following sub-steps: